 About the Blue Ridge National Heritage Area

-The Blue Ridge National Heritage Area was designated by Congress and the President in November, 2003 in recognition of the unique character, culture, and natural beauty of Appalachia and the Blue Ridge Mountains in Western North Carolina.
-The Blue Ridge National Heritage Area has great significance, not only to historical North Carolina, but also to the history of our nation.
+The Blue Ridge National Heritage Area was federally designated in November 2003 in recognition of the distinct character, culture, and natural beauty of the Blue Ridge Mountains and foothills in Western North Carolina.

-A Region of National Significance - The Blue Ridge Mountains of North Carolina
+A Region of National Significance

 The Blue Ridge Mountains of North Carolina are among the oldest mountains on Earth.
 The landscape is full of superlatives: the highest mountain (Mount Mitchell), deepest gorge (Linville Gorge), and highest waterfall (Whitewater Falls) in the eastern United States; the oldest river in North America (the New River); and the two most visited National Park lands in the country (the Blue Ridge Parkway and the Great Smoky Mountains National Park).
 The region is also blessed with a stunning diversity of plant and animal life; more, in fact, than the whole of Europe.

-Traditional Craft, Music and Arts Heritage in the Blue Ridge Mountains of North Carolina
+Traditional Craft, Music and Arts Heritage

 The mountains also proved a fertile meeting ground for European and African music traditions, and over time these traditions melded to create the unique music of Appalachia.